krieselreihe/litr/CONTRIBUTING.md

 * clang-tidy
 * clang-format

-To link these tools run:
+To link these tools run (may need to be run as root, you can also pick a different location in your `PATH`):

 ```shell script
 ln -s "$(brew --prefix llvm)/bin/clang-format" "/usr/local/bin/clang-format"